BrepLLM: Enabling Large Language Models to Understand Boundary Representations: Abstract

 \section{Abstract}

-Current token-sequence-based Large Language Models (LLMs) are not well-suited for directly processing 3D Boundary Representation (Brep) models that contain complex geometric and topological information.
-We propose \textbf{BrepLLM}, the first framework that enables LLMs to parse and reason over raw Brep data, bridging the modality gap between structured 3D geometry and natural language.
-BrepLLM employs a two-stage training pipeline: \textbf{Cross-modal Alignment Pre-training} and \textbf{Multi-stage LLM Fine-tuning}.
-In the first stage, an adaptive UV sampling strategy converts Breps into graphs representation with geometric and topological information.
-We then design a hierarchical \textit{BrepEncoder} to extract features from geometry (i.e., faces and edges) and topology, producing both a single global token and a sequence of node tokens.
-Then we align the global token with text embeddings from a frozen CLIP text encoder (ViT-L/14) via contrastive learning.
-In the second stage, we integrate the pretrained \textit{BrepEncoder} into an LLM.
-We then align its sequence of node tokens using a three-stage progressive training strategy: (1) training an MLP-based semantic mapping from Brep representation to 2D with 2D-LLM priors.
-(2) performing fine-tuning of the LLM.
-(3) designing a Mixture-of-Query Experts (MQE) to enhance geometric diversity modeling.
-We also construct \textbf{Brep2Text}, a dataset comprising 269,444 Brep–text question–answer pairs.
-Experiments show that BrepLLM achieves state-of-the-art (SOTA) results on 3D object classification and captioning tasks.
+Current token-sequence-based Large Language Models (LLMs) struggle to directly process 3D Boundary Representation (B-rep) models that contain complex geometric and topological information.
+To this end, we propose BrepLLM, the first multimodal framework that enables LLMs to directly parse and reason over raw B-rep data.
+BrepLLM adopts a two-stage training pipeline: cross-modal alignment pre-training and two-stage LLM fine-tuning.
+In the first stage, we design an adaptive UV sampling strategy to convert B-reps into graph representations that integrate geometric and topological information.
+Subsequently, we construct a hierarchical BrepEncoder to extract features from geometric elements (faces and edges) and topology, generating a global token and a sequence of node tokens.
+Then, via contrastive learning, we conduct an initial alignment between this global token and the text embeddings of a frozen CLIP text encoder (ViT-L/14).
+In the second stage, we integrate the pre-trained BrepEncoder into the LLM and employ a two-stage progressive strategy to align the sequence of node tokens: (1) training an MLP-based semantic mapping network that utilizes the prior knowledge of a 2D-VLM to align the B-rep representation to the 2D visual semantic space; (2) utilizing LoRA for parameter-efficient fine-tuning of the Q-Former and the LLM backbone network to achieve the final 3D-language generation capability.
+Furthermore, we construct the Brep2Text dataset, which contains 269,444 B-rep and text question-answer pairs.
+Experiments demonstrate that BrepLLM achieves SOTA performance on 3D object classification and captioning tasks.The project page is available at \url{https://user-deng.github.io/BrepLLM/}. \keywords{B-rep \and CAD \and 3D Understanding }